Wendong-Huo/thesis-bodies/README.md

     without body) mean: 23.0331832302708, std: 7.904171451290839
     ```

+7. Open up the neural network

+    * input space with body information:

+        * in total: 39

+        * so called "more"

+            * 0: relative height, usually negative, z - self.initial_z

+            * 1-2: angle to target, always zero for Walker2D, sin(angle_to_target), cos(angle_to_target)

+            * 3-5: speed of the "torso" (rotate back in yaw, which doesn't change anything),  vx, vy, vz, (vy==0 for Walker2D)

+            * 6: Roll of body, always zero for Walker2D.

+            * 7: Pitch of body, facing up or facing down.

+        * 8-20: there are 6 joints in Walker2D

+            * 8: the position of the first joint, scaled to -1, 1, with a little overshoot.

+            * 9: change in position of the first joint. (however not in the same scale with position.)

+            * 10-20: other joints.

+        * 21-22: feet contact.
+0 for no, 1 for yes. two feet.

+        * 23-39: body params from our param file.

 7. Argument

     * Changes in parameter and topology.
 People usually think topology is more important than parameter changes.
 But if we think about this https://sustainablefisheries-uw.org/wp-content/uploads/2018/06/ShingletonFigure-1.jpg, we will realize parameter is important.